Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models

 \subsection{Backdoor Attacks on Generative Models}

-Backdoor attack \cite{li2022backdoor, chen2017targeted} typically involves poisoning models' training datasets to build a shortcut between a pre-defined trigger and the expected backdoor output while maintaining the model's utility on clean inputs \cite{gu2019badnets, li2022backdoors}.
-Previous works have investigated the vulnerabilities of generative models like autoencoders and generative adversarial networks (GANs) to backdoor attacks \cite{rawat2022devil, salem2020baaan}.
-Recent works further explore the backdoor threat on diffusion models. \cite{chou2023backdoor} performs the attack from image modality by disrupting the forward process and redirecting the target distribution to a trigger-added Gaussian distribution.
-Another research line focuses on T2I synthesis. \cite{struppek2023rickrolling} proposes to replace the corresponding characters in the clean prompt with covert Cyrillic characters as text triggers.
-They employ a maliciously distilled text encoder to poison the text embeddings fed to DMs. \cite{wang2024eviledit} leverages model editing on the diffusion's cross-attention layers, aligning the projection matrix of keys and values with target text-image pairs. \cite{zhai2023text} proposes to fine-tune the diffusion using the MSE loss and manipulate the diffusion process at the pixel level.
-For poisoning attacks on RAG systems, researchers have primarily focused on the backdoor risk in RAG-based LLMs \cite{cheng2024trojanrag, chaudhari2024phantom, chen2025agentpoison} from various perspectives.
+Among different security risks \cite{fang2023gifd,fang2024privacy,fang2024clip, fang2025one, fang2025your}, backdoor attacks represent a critical and practical attack threat.
+Backdoor attack \cite{gao2023imperceptible, gao2023backdoor,gao2024denial,gao2025toward,kong2025revisiting,kong2025neural} typically involves poisoning models' training datasets to build a shortcut between a pre-defined trigger and the expected output while maintaining the model's utility on clean inputs \cite{gu2019badnets, li2022backdoors}.
+Previous work has investigated the vulnerabilities of generative models like autoencoders and GANs to backdoor attacks \cite{rawat2022devil, salem2020baaan}.
+Recent works further explore the backdoor threat to diffusion models. \citet{chou2023backdoor} performs the attack from image modality by disrupting the forward process and redirecting the target distribution to a trigger-added Gaussian distribution.
+Another research line focuses on T2I synthesis. \citet{struppek2023rickrolling} proposes to replace the corresponding characters in the clean prompt with covert Cyrillic characters as text triggers.
+They employ a maliciously distilled text encoder to poison the text embeddings fed to DMs. \citet{wang2024eviledit} leverages model editing on the diffusion's cross-attention layers, aligning the projection matrix of keys and values with target text-image pairs. \citet{zhai2023text} proposes to fine-tune the diffusion using the MSE loss and manipulate the diffusion process at the pixel level.
+For poisoning attacks on RAG systems, researchers have primarily focused on risks in RAG-based LLMs \cite{cheng2024trojanrag, chaudhari2024phantom, chen2025agentpoison} from various perspectives.
 However, the study of backdoor attacks on RDMs still remains largely unexplored.

 In this paper, we make the first attempt to fill this gap.
-Unlike previous studies on backdooring regular diffusion models, which typically involve directly fine-tuning or editing target models, our approach fully leverages characteristics of RAG scenarios and adopts a contactless paradigm, which aims to poison the retrieval-augmented process to mislead the retriever into selecting attacker-desired items, ultimately leading to harmful content generation.
+Unlike previous backdoor attacks on DMs that require fine-tuning or editing target models, our approach fully utilizes the characteristics of RAG systems via a contactless paradigm, which aims to mislead the retriever into selecting attacker-desired items for harmful content generation.